leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 After clicking through millions of sites your eye fells upon [https://www.toernooi.nl](https://www.toernooi.nl/tournaments).
 You have a hunch that you need tournaments, its players, its games and the individual scores of each game.
 With that data you could go crazy like determining how much a particular club wins, know if age plays a part either and other feature like things you can come up with.
-But those entities are good ground to get your creativity running.
+These entities are good ground to get your creativity running.